 Serve on your favorite dairy-free desserts

 You can serve this just like any other whipped cream on top of your favorite desserts, like pie, cake, or berry desserts.
-Try on dairy-free pumpkin pie or one of these gluten and dairy-free dessert recipes.
+Try on dairy-free pumpkin pie for Thanksgiving or one of these gluten and dairy-free dessert recipes.

 - 2 - 15 oz can chickpeas or garbanzo beans